lizhi941/dockerfiles/README.md

 > A collection of dockerfiles to create containers

+This is a fork of the excellent dockers at `http://github.com/Ensequence/dockerfiles`.

 [Docker](http://docker.io) is an open source project to pack, ship and run any application as a lightweight container.
 These *dockerfiles* build containers that can be run almost anywhere with isolation and repeatability guarentees.